 A note on Birmingham’s terminal layout: although the airport historically had separate Terminal 1 and Terminal 2 buildings, these have been merged operationally into a single combined terminal.
 There is no longer a meaningful T1/T2 distinction for passengers.
 All check-in, security, and gate access flow through one integrated facility.

-Birmingham has one designated outdoor smoking zone at the main terminal entrance:
+Birmingham has one designated outdoor smoking area at the main terminal entrance:

 • Location: outside the main terminal entrance, signposted with an ashtray.